ibexa/documentation-developer/docs/migrating/migrating_from_ez_publish_platform.md

     Make a note of the paths to .ini files which define your legacy blocks.
 You will need these paths later.

-Previously, the ezflow-migration-toolkit script would only run on eZ Platform 1.7.
-However, it is now possible to run the migration script on 2.5 as well, using an alpha version of landing-page-fieldtype-bundle.
+You can run the migration script on 2.5, using an alpha version of `landing-page-fieldtype-bundle`.

 !!! caution